From Side Hustle to Business: How to Transition Safely

 Evaluate Your Side Hustle

-- Revenue Consistency: Ensure your side hustle generates regular income over months.
+Ensure your side hustle generates regular income over several months.
+Consistent earnings indicate stability and reduce the financial risk of leaving a full-time job.

-- Client Base: A steady and growing client list is crucial for business stability.
+A steady and growing client list is crucial for business stability.
+Relying on a few clients can be risky, so aim to diversify your client portfolio before transitioning.

 Financial Planning for Transition